These ginger cookies are lightly spiced and bake up nice and soft. If you want an easy cookie recipe these are a good one to try.

-The cookies do stay very soft and have lots of spices.
-The ginger taste isn’t too strong.
+- They have a nice spiced flavor, but the ginger taste is not that strong.
 I thought the cookies would taste more like gingerbread cookies, but they don’t.
-They still taste good though.

 Soft Ginger Cookies